 The only other colts considered a chance of upsetting the two leading contenders were Leica Lover and Craig Win.
 Leica Lover was bred by the leading trainer, Bart Cummings, who raced him in partnership with a couple of established clients of his stable.
 By Latin Lover and a half-brother to Grigio, whom Cummings trained to win a Port Adelaide Guineas, Leica Lover hadn’t been spared early racing, and the Derby was his fifteenth race start, having already won four including the Adelaide Guineas and emulating his half-brother in the Port Adelaide Guineas.
 Craig Win, trained by Syd Brown at Warwick Farm, had won the H.B.J.C.
 Hasting Stakes and was beaten only a long head into second placing in the Great Northern Foal Stakes in New Zealand as a juvenile.
 He had been sent across to Brown by his Auckland owners back in the autumn to be aimed at the Derby and had impressed with two strong wins at Randwick.
 The best of the others seemed to be Tommy Smith’s second string, Participator, by Alcimedes from Marie’s Daughter, that had cost $10,000 at the New Zealand Sales but remained a maiden after six starts.
 He hadn’t started in either of the Guineas but had finished an unlucky second in a 2400-metres Graduation Stakes on Rosehill Guineas Day.
 Marie’s Daughter would indeed produce a Derby winner, but it wasn’t to be for another ten years.

 This, then, was the mise-en-scene for the running of the 1973 A.J.C. blue riband.
-It proved to be a Derby glorious enough for church bells to peal throughout the land.
+It was the last Derby for the legendary racecaller, Ken Howard, and it proved to be a classic glorious enough for church bells to peal throughout the land.
 For my money, it was the most exciting Derby I’ve seen and amongst the finest ever run.
 The three horses that dominated the betting dominated the race, with Imagele, Leica Lover and Grand Cidium challenging head to head from the distance as the last furlong became a theatre of valour.
 At some stage, each of the three was hailed as the winner in the furious dust of battle of those final hundred yards.
 And even when they did flash across the line, nobody was quite certain which of them had triumphed.
 Racegoers with long memories immediately recalled the famous finish of the 1924 A.J.C.
 Derby when Heroic, Nigger Minstrel and Spearfelt flashed across the winning post.
 I don’t think that I ever saw Tommy Smith more excited than the moment when Imagele’s number flashed on the semaphore board, and the crowd roared its approval.
 It was the moment that conferred sublimity on the colt.
 Intoxicated in the moment of victory Smith spontaneously threw his hat in the air and with that brio that had distinguished his career, declared that the liver-chestnut might even be as good as Tulloch, contemplating the imminent conquest of both the Guineas and Cup at Caulfield, not to mention the Victoria Derby.
 Smith’s constitutional weakness for colourful hyperbole about his own horses often backfired.
 Some of his more rhetorical flourishes all too frequently only served to devalue his more sober judgements.
 However, on that afternoon few pressmen were prepared to gainsay him.
 Fittingly, the occasion marked the leading trainer’s eighteenth success in a Derby in Australia (and his seventh at Randwick) and secured him the outright record of most wins, which he had previously shared with the legendary Jim Scobie.

 Ah!
 There was an effulgent grandeur to the occasion although, from the grandstands, the crowd perhaps failed to appreciate the quality of Imagele’s performance fully, as the handsome colt didn’t enjoy the smoothest of passages.
 Although he sprinted quickly from his outside gate, Grand Cidium from his near rails draw was pushed along by Mallyon to prevent Imagele from crossing as the field thundered towards the first turn pell-mell.
 After travelling about 800 yards, both Imagele and Leica Lover were squeezed, and Langby eased the son of Sostenuto into fourth position.
 Although he initially resented the restraint, the colt quickly relaxed into Langby’s hands.
 From there on, the three favourites in the market were always among the first five or six horses.
 Coming to the home turn, Grand Cidium strode to the front from the outsiders, Mischord and Regoli’s Pride.
 At this stage, Leica Lover was in fourth, and Imagele fifth position.
 When Langby moved to improve his status on the turn, Craig Win carried him off the course slightly, costing the colt at least a length.
 Once into the famous Randwick straight, however, Langby’s dexterity conjured the challenge and the colt’s courage never once faltered as Langby rode him desperately to reach first Grand Cidium, and then, Leica Lover.
 There was certainly no place to hide in that last furlong or two, but Langby seemed as if he was riding Imagele on the wings of the wind.
 The official margins were a short head and a long head.
 Just like the Battle of Waterloo it had been a close-run thing, and just as at Waterloo, it extracted a heavy price from the combatants.